RocketChat/Rocket.Chat.RaspberryPi/README.md

 Tell us about your innovative project, or find other collaborators at:

 https://demo.rocket.chat/channel/raspberrypi

+#### Support this project

+Help us spread the word about this project!

+Tell all your Pi and Maker friends!
+Show off Rocket.Chat at your next meetup!

+Tweet about us, or show off Pi with Rocket.Chat on Facebook!

+Order a Rocket.Chat sticker for your [Mac](https://www.stickermule.com/marketplace/10009-rocket-dot-chat-logo), [tablet](https://www.stickermule.com/marketplace/9987-rocket-dot-chat), or [Pi case](https://www.stickermule.com/marketplace/9989-rocket-dot-chat)!

 ### Where to get the Raspberry Pi 2 server
 * [Microcenter](http://www.microcenter.com/product/447313/2_Model_B_Development_Board)